No results found for "".

 For two weeks, Bendik Giske challenged himself to what was the most exposing and physically demanding period of his career.
 He was recording his third studio album in northern Italy last year.
 "One thing about the tenor saxophone," the Berlin-based Norwegian artist told me about his signature instrument, "is that it is six kilos of metal hanging in front of your body from your neck.
 When you work with duration, as I do, and the kind of repetitive or sustained tensions that I have in my fingers and on certain joints, the lower back, shoulder, and underarms get very exposed to injury.
 There's a strength required to do this work over time and there is oxygen uptake."
 One look at Giske reveals the athleticism he describes: he's a frosty blonde with aloof features, sculpted and poised with impeccable posture.
 This, coupled with the quality of being disarmingly poetic in speech, gives him the air of someone less human and more long lost Norse deity.

-"One look at Giske reveals the athleticism he describes: he's a frosty blonde with aloof features, sculpted and poised with impeccable posture.
-This, coupled with the quality of being disarmingly poetic in speech, gives him the air of someone less human and more long lost Norse deity.”
+“One look at Giske reveals the athleticism he describes: he’s a frosty blonde with aloof features, sculpted and poised with impeccable posture.
+This, coupled with the quality of being disarmingly poetic in speech, gives him the air of someone less human and more long-lost Norse deity.”

-It is no coincidence that the record is self-titled with his exposed clavicle as the album artwork, both calculated choices to reflect the intimacy (or "musical full-frontal nudity," he termed it) and labor invigorating the work.
+It is no coincidence that the record is self-titled with his exposed clavicle as the album artwork, both calculated choices to reflect the intimacy (or “musical full-frontal nudity,” he termed it) and labor invigorating the work.
 Beatrice Dillon, the critically acclaimed producer and his collaborator on Bendik Giske, was the one who proposed this new, honest approach to him.
-As a result, all of breathing, endurance, and labor from performing single take recordings are captured here, like an insect in amber, for time eternal.
-And "it's a scary prospect because there's a real risk of failure," he revealed to me.
-On the track "End," for instance, Giske noted that he could hear himself "struggling through layers of exhaustion," but by no means in a negative way: as he put it, "it just means that the experience has been kind of heightened to a certain level because of the duration and the kind of persistent presence that it requires"—in other words, a purity and an openness.
+As a result, all of the breathing, endurance, and labor from performing single-take recordings are captured here, like an insect in amber, for time eternal.
+“It’s a scary prospect because there’s a real risk of failure,” he revealed to me.
+On the track ‘End,’ for instance, Giske noted that he could hear himself “struggling through layers of exhaustion.”
+Still, by no means in a negative way: as he put it, “It just means that the experience has been kind of heightened to a certain level because of the duration and the kind of persistent presence that it requires “—in other words, a purity and an openness.

 This is yet another nod to Berlin’s queer club culture, of which Giske often references in his practice (his 2019 full-length Surrender was inspired by after a fateful trip to Berghain in 2012).
 But his “affinity for duration,” his ode to the city’s marathon techno nights, could never be truly actualized were it not for the stamina and training from his earlier years spent between a Norwegian music conservatory and Bali, Indonesia, a city frequently adventured by his free-spirited artist mother.

-During his technical development, Giske's trademark fluttering sound emerged from saxophone teachings from one mentor whose method of ornamented playing, otherwise known as the embellishment of a melodic structure through adding notes or modifying rhythms, came from studying the bagpipes.
+During his technical development, Giske’s trademark fluttering sound emerged from saxophone teachings from one mentor whose method of ornamented playing, otherwise known as the embellishment of a melodic structure through adding notes or modifying rhythms, came from studying the bagpipes.
 Ornamentation is onerous because it combines the muscle memory of a quick and complex fingering technique, which requires physical dexterity, and also maintaining an evenness of the rhythms and tonal clarity through steady breathwork.
-Another teacher of Giske's helped him learn circular breathing to play a single note without interruption, something he was familiar with through his exposure to Balinese music, but had deemed objectively impossible on the saxophone because of how much air escapes from the instrument.
+Another teacher of Giske’s helped him learn circular breathing to play a single note without interruption, something he was familiar with through his exposure to Balinese music but had deemed objectively impossible on the saxophone because of how much air escapes from the instrument.
 Yet he persisted.

 The apotheosis of his mastery is heard throughout Bendik Giske.
 The sheer physicality was one factor.
 The other was his mentality.
-"I know for my own sake that I had to kind of work on a mindful confidence that this was something that I could do," he told me.
-Listening through, the album coils under a wiry tension often associated with pressure of human performance.
-Every measure creaks with the potential for both entropy and ascendancy, at a single turn, and it's this razor's edge where his sound becomes so electrified.
+“I know for my own sake that I had to kind of work on a mindful confidence that this was something that I could do,” he told me.
+Listening through, the album coils under a wiry tension often associated with the pressure of human performance.
+Every measure creaks with the potential for both entropy and ascendancy at a single turn, and it’s this razor’s edge where his sound becomes so electrified.

 “During his technical development, Giske’s trademark fluttering sound emerged from saxophone teachings from one mentor whose method of ornamented playing, otherwise known as the embellishment of a melodic structure through adding notes or modifying rhythms, came from studying the bagpipes.”